-India presently ranks fourth in the world for installed wind-based energy generation capacity.
+India has emerged as one of the world's largest and fastest-growing wind energy markets.
+The country's increasing energy demands, coupled with a focus on sustainable development and reducing carbon emissions, have fuelled the demand for wind energy projects.
 The Government of India has been taking several steps to increase the installation of wind energy capacity in the country by promoting wind power projects through private sector investment.
 This is done by providing various fiscal and financial incentives to both domestic and international enterprises.

 At UNCOP 26, India made a commitment to step up its climate action by: